cslfiu/browserminingforgood/README.md

 ------------------------------
-If you use any material above, please cite the following work for now:
+If you use any material from this repository, please cite the following work:

 ```
 @INPROCEEDINGS{9566204,